Bobscorn/text-sub/draft-menu-ship-builder.md

         - Shift + Scroll wheel/Page Up/Page Down to zoom in or out

 Update 0.1:
-- Getting the ship builder and in match versions of ships to look the same is proving difficult,
-- The scales are for some reason not matching up Update 0.2:
+~~- Getting the ship builder and in match versions of ships to look the same is proving difficult,~~ ~~- The scales are for some reason not matching up~~ Update 0.2:
 - How to send/store ship data?
 - Initially a resource made the most sense